Le lien entre l’alimentation et les émotions

 5. During acute stress, adrenaline decreases appetite.

-6. During chronic stress, high cortisol levels can cause cravings, especially for foods rich in fat, sugar, and calories, which can lead to weight gain.
-(See the article: Does stress harm your weight loss?)
+6. During chronic stress, high cortisol levels can cause cravings, especially for foods high in fat, sugar, and calories, which can lead to weight gain.
+(See article: Does Stress Affect Your Weight Loss?)

-7. Cortisol promotes the accumulation of fat in the abdominal area, which is associated with insulin resistance and an increased risk of type 2 diabetes (See the article: Type 2 diabetes), cardiovascular diseases, and certain breast cancers.
+7. Cortisol promotes fat accumulation around the belly, which is associated with insulin resistance and an increased risk of type 2 diabetes (See article: Type II Diabetes), cardiovascular diseases, and certain breast cancers.

 8. Cortisol decreases leptin levels, a hormone that promotes satiety, and increases ghrelin levels, a hormone that stimulates appetite.

-Some tips for managing stress without using food
+Some tips to manage stress without using food

-Exercising can help reduce stress by lowering blood pressure, muscle tension, and stress hormone levels.
-The World Health Organization recommends that adults engage in at least 150 to 300 minutes of moderate-intensity aerobic physical activity per week.
-(See the article: Fighting depression, anxiety, and stress through sports? )
+Exercise can help reduce stress by lowering blood pressure, muscle tension, and stress hormone levels.
+The World Health Organization recommends adults engage in at least 150 to 300 minutes of moderate-intensity aerobic physical activity per week.
+(See article: Fighting Depression, Anxiety, and Stress Through Sport? )

 Poor quality sleep can be a stress factor.
 Indeed, some studies observe that lack of sleep increases cortisol levels.
-The National Sleep Foundation recommends that healthy adults sleep between 7 and 9 hours per night.
-(See the article: Sleep better, live better: Tips for quality sleep
+The National Sleep Foundation recommends healthy adults sleep between 7 and 9 hours per night.
+(See article: Sleep Better, Live Better: Tips for Quality Sleep)

 Caffeine can increase stress and disrupt sleep.
-Health Canada recommends that healthy adults do not consume more than 400 mg of caffeine per day, which is equivalent to about three cups of coffee.
-For pregnant or breastfeeding women, they should not exceed 300 mg of caffeine per day, which is equivalent to about two cups of coffee.
+Health Canada recommends healthy adults not exceed 400 mg of caffeine per day, equivalent to about three cups of coffee.
+Pregnant or breastfeeding women should not exceed 300 mg of caffeine per day, equivalent to about two cups of coffee.

 Relaxing activities such as yoga, meditation, or deep breathing can help reduce stress.
 (See articles: Anxious?
-Here are some tips to reduce your anxiety level as well as The benefits of yoga and simple poses)
+Here Are Some Tips to Reduce Anxiety Levels and The Benefits of Yoga and Simple Poses)

 References